-As we’ve discussed in a previous post, there are many advantages of using isopropyl alcohol in the manufacturing process, but what we didn’t cover is some of the risks and dangers of IPA.
+As we’ve discussed in a previous post, there are many advantages of using isopropyl alcohol in the manufacturing process because of its low cost, but what we didn’t cover is some of the risks and dangers of IPA.
 Today we’ll cover some of those issues so that you can take full advantage of isopropyl’s benefits while mitigating the hazards of this potentially dangerous liquid.

 Another danger of using isopropyl alcohol is poisoning.
 IPA poisoning occurs when the liver is no longer able to manage the amount of IPA in the body.
 Your body can handle small amounts of isopropyl alcohol.
 In fact, your kidneys remove approximately 20 to 50 percent of IPA from your body.
 The rest is broken down into acetone by enzymes known as alcohol dehydrogenases.
 This acetone is filtered out of your body through the lungs or kidneys.

 Isopropyl alcohol can enter the body three ways: ingestion, inhalation, and absorption.